PolineniLab/cftr-on-target-models/README.md

 # 🧬 Lab Project: Machine learning models of CFTR genetic diversity predict on-target effects of gene editing as a therapeutic strategy in Cystic Fibrosis

 This repository contains 4 jupyter notebooks which are modular and sequentially build upon eachother.
-These jupyter notebooks were collectively used to generate all the results for the paper.
+These jupyter notebooks were collectively used within the All of Us Database to generate the results for the paper.

 # Notebook Order of Execution: